All Hail Quentin Tarantino, The Most Influential Film Critic Of Our Time

 The mythology of Quentin Tarantino’s “10 films and then retire” promise is so baked into how he’s talked about now that bringing it up again feels a little tiresome.
-Especially in the context of his latest movie, Once Upon A Time … in Hollywood, which is illegal to write about unless you use the word “elegiac” at least once.
+Especially in the context of his latest movie, Once Upon A Time … In Hollywood, which is illegal to write about unless you use the word “elegiac” at least once.
 So, let’s address this issue from a slightly different perspective: No matter what happens with the Oscars on Sunday, I’m actually excited for Tarantino’s post-director career.
 Not because I don’t appreciate his work as a filmmaker.
 It’s just that I’m also a huge fan of his work as a commenter about filmmaking.

 Whenever he’s asked about what he’ll do after he retires — assuming that he follows through with the pledge — Tarantino has been remarkably consistent with his answers.
 This quote from a 2019 interview (to pick a totally random publication) with the Australian edition of GQ is representative of QT’s stock response: “I see myself writing film books and starting to write theatre, so I’ll still be creative.
 I just think I’ve given all I have to give to movies.”